 Easter Bunny Cake

-You can make this Easter Bunny Cake with the Easter colors inside or just plain.
+An easy Easter Bunny Cake with purple, pink, and yellow swirls topped with coconut and jelly beans.
+You can make this cake with the Easter colors inside or just plain.
 It’s really simple, easy, and good.
 But the best part is the look on your kid’s faces when they see it.

 I had so much fun reading through all of your favorite Easter foods.
 I literally read every single comment drooling over all of the foods listed.